isovector/thinking-with-types/prose/fundamentals/1-algebra.markdown

 |       1      |     $\top$     |      `()`     |

 This table itself forms a more-general isomorphism between mathematics and types.
 It's known as the Curry--Howard isomorphism---loosely stating that every statement in logic is equivalent to some computer program, and vice versa.

 The Curry--Howard isomorphism is a profound insight about our universe.
 It allows us to analyze mathematical theorems through the lens of functional programming.
 What's better is that often even "boring" mathematical theorems are interesting when expressed as types.

 To illustrate, consider the theorem $a^1 = a$.
 When viewed through Curry--Howard, it describes an isomorphism between `() -> a` and `a`.
 Said another way, this theorem shows that there is no essential distinction between having a value and having a (pure) program that computes that value.
 This insight is the core principle behind why writing Haskell is such a joy compared with other programming languages.

+> TODO(sandy): Prove commutativity of pairs

 Exercise